 While you’re renewing things, make sure you update your website’s copyright notice.
 That’s one of the easiest things to do and also one that website owners routinely overlook.

 Websites can be pieces of art.
 Usually, however, they are means to an end.
 Your business has a website so that people can find your business online.
-It’s there to catch leads.
-It’s there to serve as a proof of existence of your business.
+It’s there to catch, leads, serve as proof of the existence of your business.
 It’s there to sell things to your customers.
 It can be a virtual storefront or a full-fledged online store.

 Whatever the goals your website needs to achieve, there needs to be a strategy that underpins it.
 A strategy can contain anything from search engine optimization to pay-per-click advertising to content marketing.
 These are the things you do to help your website perform the tasks entrusted to it.